-- ▶ Select the Resetting menu item - > The control resets the origin of the coordinate system to the originally programmed position.
+- ► Select the Resetting menu item - > The control resets the origin of the coordinate system to the originally programmed position

 The datum shift cannot be reset after you have exited the ICP editor submode.
-When you exit the ICP editor submode, the contour is recalculated with the values relative to the datum shift and saved.
-The only thing you can do in this case is a datum shift in the opposite direction.
+When you exit the ICP editor submode, the contour is recalculated with the values of the datum shift and saved.
+In this case, you can only reset the datum by doing a datum shift in the opposite direction.